asozza/ecearth-quests/epochal/NEMO/NEMO_workflow.md

 ## 3. Generate the `maskutil.nc`

-You need to run a short NEMO simulation to generate `mesh_mask.nc`.
+You  will need to run a short NEMO simulation to generate `mesh_mask.nc`.
+This can be done by running a specific preconfigured experiments which is available if you compiled EC-Earth.

 ### Run a test experiment to produce the `mesh_mask.nc`

-There is a test expeirment where nemo is linked and compiled in `sources/nemo-4.2/cfgs/ECEARTH/EXP00` You will need:
+There is a test experiment where NEMO is linked and compiled and is available in `sources/nemo-4.2/cfgs/ECEARTH/EXP00`

+However, you will need:

 - linking/copying the `domain_cfg.nc`
 - modifying the `namelist_cfg` so that it points to the domain file,